Revelation 13:18

 will be no one else to do it.
 Wickedness will be widespread on the earth, and

-the penalty for following God will be severe.
-Jesus spoke of the end times and
+the persecution for following Jesus will be severe.
+Jesus spoke of the end

-He said, "When the Son of Man comes, shall he
+times and He said, "When the Son of Man comes,

-find faith on the earth?"
-The reason that people should listen to
+shall he find faith on the earth?"
+The reason that people should

-the gospel is the same reason that they should listen today.
-The judgment is
+listen to the gospel is the same reason that they should listen today.
+The

-coming.
+judgment is coming.
 People should get serious about their eternal destiny.
-The gospel is
+The

 But the judgment of God is inevitable.